Leonetienne/Hazelnupp/readme.md

 Check out the unit tests!
 They may help you out!
 Also make sure to check out the [doxygen docs](https://www.google.de/search?q=doxygen%20TBD)!

+## Further notes
+This is still in alpha!
+There is no guarantee at all that this actually works.
+Whilst i did my best do make sure it does, i bet there are still a few flaws i did overlook.
+Please know that i am not obliged to work on fixes.
+I do have other stuff to do.
+This does not mean that i won't do it, but i'm not sure when.
+Feel free to submit a PR if you fixed something :)

 ## What is not supported?
 Chaining abbreviated parameters, like this:
 ```